NikoKalbitzer/speech_processing_v2/README.md

 # Speech processing
 Forked from https://github.com/Uberi/speech_recognition

-A repository for Speech processing with python:
+A repository to control the mpd server with speech:
 - Speech to Text
 - Text to Speech
 - Audio files
+- Natural Language Processing
-- Speech control of the MPD Client
+- Speech control of the MPD

 ## Dependencies
 - PyAudio (pip3 install pyaudio, apt-get install portaudio19-dev)